-These are four considerations when you are identifying patient/public partners.
+These are four considerations when you are identifying potential patient/public partners for your research project.

 - “Who is affected differently by this health issue?”
 Consider things like: gender expression, race, socioeconomic status, ethnicity, Indigeneity, culture, ability, sexual orientation, gender identity, immigrant status, age, religion, location, etc.